BGTsquare/1001/astewai-bookstore/README.md

 - ✍️ Blog system for book-related content
 - 👤 User authentication and profile management
 - 🛡️ Admin dashboard for content management
-- 💳 Secure payment processing
+- 💳 Manual payment processing with admin approval
 - 📱 Responsive design for all devices

 ## Tech Stack